Chapter 13

 "[14] This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 [15] And if we know that he hears us--whatever we ask--we know that we have what we asked of him."

-Now some may ask as to, "How does a person remain in Christ and His Word?"
-This question is answered in,
+Now some may ask; "How does a person remain in Christ and have His word abide in them?"

 1 John 3:21-24